 Programs might include courses in 2- and 3-dimensional design rendering, as well as technical drafting.
 Additional training and voluntary certification in CADD software is available from vendors.

-As per BLS projections, drafting jobs in general are predicted to grow very little or not at all between 2012 and 2022.
+As per BLS projections, drafting jobs in general are predicted to decline 3% between 2014 and 2024.
 The same report noted that people entering into the electrical and electronics drafting specialty were predicted to have the best career opportunities.
 Jobs in that specialty are expected to grow by 5% from 2014 to 2024, which is close to the average rate for all U.S. professions.